Shrey0561/Netflix-SQL-Case-Study/README.md

 > Shows how important data cleaning is even in published datasets.

-## Final Reflection
+## Why This Project Matters
 This project proves that *SQL alone* can drive deep insights when used  with structure and purpose.
 By simulating a real-life analyst task from cleaning and wrangling to answering key business questions, this project demonstrates both technical fluency and critical thinking.

-## Connect
+## Let's Connect
-I am always open to chat about data, analytics or new opportunities!
+I'm actively building tools to uncover workplace insights through data.
 Feel free to reach out via:
  * GitHub (#https://github.com/Shrey0561)
  * LinkedIn (#https://www.linkedin.com/in/shreya-srinath-879a66205/)

-Looking forward to connecting and collaborating!
+I'm always up for conversations or new opportunities!